State of Washington Classified Job Specification

-Performs writing and editing duties relative to major communication projects; gathers information and writes, edits, lays out, and proofreads materials for reports, newsletters, magazines, news releases, speeches, radio, and television announcements;
+Performs writing and editing duties relative to major communication projects; gathers information and writes, edits, lays out, and proofreads materials for reports, newsletters, magazines, news releases, web content, social media, speeches, advertising, marketing materials, radio and television announcements;

-Edits copy for a wide variety of work submitted for printing; reviews copy for correctness, clarity, form of presentation, and suitability for submission; confers with departments regarding faults and rewrites as necessary;
+Edits copy for a wide variety of work submitted for printing and e-publishing; reviews copy for correctness, clarity, form of presentation and suitability for submission; confers with departments regarding faults and rewrites as necessary;

 Consults with and advises departments on most efficient and most suitable means of producing work submitted, including possible cost-saving alternative methods;